apache/cordova-docs/docs/en/edge/cordova/notification/notification.beep.md

   - The user must provide a file with the desired beep tone.
   - This file must be less than 30 seconds long, located in the www/ root, and must be named `beep.wav`.

-Windows Phone 7 Quirks
+Windows Phone 7 and 8 Quirks
 -------------

-- WP7 Cordova lib includes a generic beep file that is used.
+- Cordova lib includes a generic beep file that is used.

 Tizen Quirks
 -------------